JJHick95/neural_networks_p1-chi-sea-dsc/README.md

 - handwriting transcription
 - translation
 - text-to-speech conversion
-- Digital assistants such as Google Now and Amazon Alexa
+- Digital assistants such as Alexa
 - autonomous driving
 - ad targeting, as used by Google, Baidu, and Bing
 - natural-language questions